JIE-CHI/huya_crawl/README.md

 ## Example

 ## To do
-* image preprocessing
+* image preprocessing and better ocr model
 * gift retrieval
 * plot function
-* auto login
 * add example